Banyc/Chatter/README.md

     - `SocketBase` - init - base
       - ...
   - `SocketBase`
+  - `FlashWindow` - shared

 PS

 - If the class B has shown in the code of class A, then class A is said to be the upper class relative to class B.
 - the mark "init" indicates that the class with the mark initiates under its upper class
 - the mark "base" indicates that the class with the mark is the base class of its upper class
+- the mark "shared" indicates that the class with the mark is used only by its shared functions
 - "..." indicates that the details have already shown above therefore omitted

 ### Lifetime of the program